-It is unlawful for a candidate to exceed their expenditure cap during the capped expenditure period.
+It is unlawful for a group of candidates to exceed their expenditure cap during the capped expenditure period.

 The caps only apply to electoral expenditure, which has a specific meaning for local elections and by-elections.
 See Fact sheet 12 - Definition of electoral expenditure to understand more about what is and what is not electoral expenditure.